-As of June 30, 2017, the Company had \$200,633 in cash held outside of the Trust Account available for working capital purposes.
-In order to preserve liquidity, as of April 30, 2017, the affiliate of the Sponsor (the "Affiliate") has agreed to defer payment of the monthly administrative fee under the Administrative Services Agreement until the initial Business Combination, at which time all such accrued but unpaid fees will be paid to the Affiliate.
-The
+As of March 31, 2018, the Company had a working capital deficit of \$4,793,105.
+In order to preserve liquidity, as of April 30, 2017, the affiliate of the Sponsor (the "Affiliate") has agreed to defer payment of the monthly administrative fee under the Administrative Services Agreement until the initial business combination, at which time all such accrued but unpaid fees will be paid to the Affiliate.
+In addition certain vendors have agreed to defer the payment of invoices until the earlier of a close of a business combination or a liquidation of the Company.
+As of March 31, 2018, \$4,565,576 of accrued expenses were deferred.

-Company issued to the Sponsor on August 11, 2017, an unsecured promissory note pursuant to which the Company is permitted to borrow up to \$300,000 in aggregate principal amount.
-The Company has not drawn amounts under this note.
-This note is non-interest bearing and payable on the earlier of October 14, 2018 or the closing of the Business Combination.
+The Company issued to the Sponsor on August 11, 2017, as amended and restated on May 3, 2018, an unsecured promissory note pursuant to which the Company is permitted to borrow up to \$600,000 in aggregate principal amount.
+As of March 31, 2018, the Company has borrowed \$300,000 under such note.
+This note is non-interest bearing and payable on the earlier of October 14, 2018 or the closing of a proposed business combination.

-Based on the foregoing, management believes that the Company will have sufficient working capital to continue as a going concern.
+Based on the foregoing, management believes that the Company will have sufficient working capital to continue as a going concern until the earlier of October 14, 2018 or the close of a business combination.